Iya-roos-personal/Project3/REPORT.md

 .env values are the same as .env.example (just to simplfy running project).

+Used jupyter notebook project3.ipynb for testing things and most pictures are taken from there.

+Starting Airflow might take some time since it installs pyspark.

 ## 1. CDC Correctness

 ### Silver Mirrors PostgreSQL